 photography by: Omri Westmark

-With so many dazzling visual stimuli around, it easy to forget that people actually live in the village, engaging in their day-to-day activities alongside its myriad of shrines and monuments.
-After peaking at the 1970’s with roughly 250 inhabitants, the population of Oyotunji proper currently consists of only a few families.
-The demographic decline is partly to blame on the relocation of some villagers to a close-by settlement, gradually making Oyotunji a far-less residential-oriented place than it used to be shortly after its inauguration.
+With so many dazzling visual stimuli around, it is easy to forget that people actually live in the village, engaging in their day-to-day activities alongside its myriad of shrines and monuments.
+After peaking in the 1970s with roughly 250 inhabitants, the population of Oyotunji currently consists of only a few families.
+The demographic decline is partly to blame on the relocation of some villagers to a nearby settlement, gradually making Oyotunji a far less residential-oriented place than it used to be shortly after its inauguration.

-Despite its low population figures, new residents still move in as the recently constructed timber houses at the outer parts testify.
-Each and every person who wish to become an Oyotunji member must meet several criteria and then undergo a long initiation process.
-It might come as a surprise, but this African-American community doesn’t officially admit new residents based on their ethnic background, and so, theoretically, also people of other races can become villagers.
+Despite its low population, new residents still move in, as the recently constructed timber houses at the outer parts testify.
+Each person who wishes to become an Oyotunji member must meet several criteria and then undergo a long initiation process.
+It might come as a surprise, but this African-American community doesn’t officially admit new residents based on their ethnic background.
+Therefore, theoretically, people of other races can also become villagers.

-While the village is considered by its inhabitants as an independent nation, in practice, the vast majority of people who call Oyotunji home work outside where they also spend most of their time.
+While the village is considered by its inhabitants to be an independent nation, in practice, the vast majority of people who call Oyotunji home work outside, where they also spend most of their time.
 In an attempt to be as self-sufficient as possible, a considerable percentage of the food is grown within the village, including mini-farms and livestock.

 The village’s entrance counter